smorenolasa1/ai-for-blockchain/README.md

 # AI for Blockchain – ERC-20 Token Interface

-This project is part of a voluntary extra-credit assignment on the viability of using Generative AI tools (e.g., ChatGPT) for smart contract development and interaction.
+This project uses Generative AI tools for smart contract development and interaction.

 ## Objective